Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 In Olympus, Texas, March is the talk of the town when he returns to Texas two years after he had an affair with his brother's wife.
 Their mother June is reluctant to welcome him back and, within days, someone is dead, marriages are upended, and alliances are broken.

 This book exquisitely weaves classical mythology with modern family drama and lots of psychological complexity.
+It's a solid complicated family drama if you love this genre as much as I do!

 The Other Black Girl by Zakaia Dalila Harris